Connected Lines Helping Creative People

 • Arts and Craft

-Openwork or decorative carving of crossed strips of wood, often oriental in appearance.
+Openwork or decorative carving of crossed strips of wood.

 Associated with the following furniture styles: